Find a professional arborist near you

 Get the best taskers

-Hire a qualified arborist nearby with confidence using our transparent ratings and review system.
+Hire a qualified arborist in your area with confidence using our transparent ratings and review system.

 Top Arborist related questions

 An arborist is a highly experienced and formally trained expert in tree health and vegetation management.
 Arborists review existing landscaping and gardens to determine whether any pests or diseases are present and whether there are risks to people or property.
-They are also proactive in land planning for new gardens and providing insights into tree work, tree surgery, and tree planting.
+They also recommend methods for tree maintenance.
+They can also help proactively plan new gardens and ensure these adhere to development plans and meet community standards.
+A more specialised form of this trade is consulting arborists who handle more complex jobs related to planning and development, tree evaluations, legal disputes, and tree management plans.

-An arborist is mostly concerned with tree health, especially those that may be diseased or overrun by pests.
+An arborist frequently works with property owners who have trees that may be diseased or overrun by pests.
 They also help find solutions to problems like dead or dying branches that pose a falling risk, and trees that have grown too close to power lines.

 An arborist report can take 7 to 10 days to complete due to the comprehensive nature of the report.
 Your arborist will use aerial and onsite inspections to assess tree health and identification, current and proposed safety concerns, and any factors that may affect potential removal.

-For certain types of tasks, you may need to enquire as to what specialist licenses may be required to undertake your task as this can vary.
-For instance, Taskers need to have a felling licence when handling trees outside gardens.
+Australia does not require a trade licence for arborists.
+However, for certain types of tasks, you may need to enquire as to what specialist licenses may be required to undertake your task as this can vary.
+Some areas are strict or have regulations about the types of trees that can be worked on.
 Please make sure that you confirm that a Tasker has the relevant licence and insurance before accepting an offer.

 What do arborist services include?

 Arborists are often referred to as tree surgeons because of the intricate nature of their work and their focus on tree health when making recommendations.
-They consider all proposed outcomes before offering a solution that’s suitable for the situation - whether it's tree removal, tree surgery, or routine tree care.
-When looking for an arborist in your area, here are some common services that you can expect:
+Using their industry experience, they consider all proposed outcomes and best practices before offering solutions or methods that are suitable for the situation.
+Whether it's for tree maintenance or management, here are some of the common you can expect when hiring arborists in your area:

 Tree trimming, pruning & removal

 Tree trimming and pruning are necessary to maintain the health and safety of many trees.
 An arborist makes sure your trees are pruned or maintained in a way that enables them to flourish and grow afterward.
 Trees may be trimmed or pruned for safety reasons, or to ensure their long-term viability.
 If a tree is diseased or dying, tree removal may be the only option.
-Your arborist consultant will consider all factors before making a recommendation for removal.
+Your arborist consultant will consider all factors before making a recommendation for removal with your tree workers.

 Annual tree inspection